— Finnish star duo for the first time in Norway.

 Sonata for Cello and Piano No. 1 in E minor, Op.
 38 -

-Ossi Tanner has been almost unanimously hailed by critics as a “piano poet”.
-Since winning the Tampere Competition in 2017, he has played as a soloist with virtually all of Finland’s orchestras, including the Helsinki Philharmonic and the Finnish Radio Symphony Orchestra, in collaboration with conductors such as Klaus Mäkelä, Susanna Mälkki and Sakari Oramo.
-He is the artistic director of the Kamarikesä chamber music festival in Helsinki — which Aulaseriene last year began collaboration with — and for the concert series KAIKU at the Finnish Institute in Paris.
+Ossi Tanner has been almost unanimously hailed by critics as a «piano poet».
+Following his victory in the Tampere Competition in 2017, he has performed as a soloist with almost all of Finland's orchestras, including the Helsinki Philharmonic and the Finnish Radio Symphony Orchestra, collaborating with conductors such as Klaus Mäkelä, Susanna Mälkki, and Sakari Oramo.
+He is part of the artistic direction of the Kamarikesä Chamber Music Festival in Helsinki — with which Aulaseriene initiated a collaboration last year — and for the KAIKU concert series at the Finnish Institute in Paris.
 Tanner holds master's degrees from the Manhattan School of Music in the USA and the Sibelius Academy in Helsinki.

 We wish you an enjoyable, unique concert experience with us.
 Welcome!